MPhil/PhD in Film and/or Television Studies

 To be eligible for the Collaborative Doctoral Award The City in the Box, the Box in the City: The Role of the Television Archive in Cities of Culture, a colloboration between the Centre for Television History, Heritage and Memory Research, the Media Archive for Central England, and Illuminations, you should have submitted your application by 8 February 2019.

 - Follow this link for information about the fees for our research degrees and this link for general information about funding opportunities for research students.

 - For UK/EU students, the primary funding opportunity is a 3.5-year AHRC scholarship, provided through the Midlands 4 Cities (M4C) consortium.
 The deadline for applications is 14 January 2019.
 In order to be entered into competition for this award you will need to fill in two forms: the university’s application form and one via the Midlands 4 Cities site.
 If you are unsuccessful in securing funding via this route, you will be entered into competition for further awards for which you may be eligible, including the Wolfson Postgraduate Scholarship and EU Chancellor’s Scholarship.
 Some guidance on how to complete the form can be found here.

-- The Department of Film and Television Studies is also pleased to offer one 3-year PhD scholarship covering fees (£4,347 in 2018/19) and stipend (£14,800 in 2018/19).
+- The Department of Film and Television Studies is also pleased to offer one 3-year PhD scholarship covering fees (£4,347 in 2019/20) and stipend (£15,040 in 2019/10).
 All applicants will be considered for the scholarship and a separate application form is not required.The deadline for applications is 1 March 2019 and results will be announced in May.
+Applications will be reviewed by a departmental panel of three academic members of staff.
+The panel will not include any of the applicants' potential supervisors.
+Applications will be ranked according to University of Warwick Graduate School Ranking Criteria.
 This scholarship is only open to those applying to the Department of Film and Television Studies.